0mniteck/u-boot/README.md

 ## Post-Build
 # Initial-Flash From Blank or Bypassed SPI (Recommended)

-Boot into U-Boot Via SD/eMMC with u-boot-rockchip.bin:
+1. Bypass current SPI, then boot into U-Boot Via SD/eMMC with u-boot-rockchip.bin
+2. Swap SD then flash the SPI with spi_combined.img

-`dd if=u-boot-rockchip.bin of=/dev/xxx conv=notrunc seek=64`
+`dd if=u-boot-rockchip.bin of=/dev/mmcblkX conv=notrunc seek=64`

 `Insert SD/eMMC Card with u-boot-rockchip.bin`

+`Stop Autoboot by hitting any key`

 `Insert SD Card with spi_combined.img`

-`Stop Autoboot by hitting any key`

-Then Flash the SPI with spi_combined.img:

 `mmc rescan`